Originally published: June 26th/2018; Updated:

-How much of vitamin D should I give to baby?
+How much vitamin D should I give my infant?

 Health Canada recommends to give 400 IU of vitamin D per day.
-This is the amount that is sufficient to maintain bone health and normal calcium metabolism in healthy babies.
+This amount is enough to maintain bone health and calcium metabolism in infants.

-As always, only buy supplements with a Drug Identification Number (DIN) or a Natural Product Number (NPN).
-This ensure that the supplement is registered and approved by Health Canada.
+Also, only buy supplements with a Drug Identification Number (DIN) or a Natural Product Number (NPN).
+These registration numbers are only assigned to products reviewed by Health Canada.

 Baby needs a supplement of 400IU/d of vitamin D. Read the supplement bottle to understand how to give that dose.

-I forgot to give my baby a vitamin D supplement!
+I forgot to give my infant a vitamin D drops!

 Here are suggestions to help you remember to give the supplement to your baby:

-- put the vitamin D supplement bottle near your nursing station
+Keep the vitamin D drops bottle near your nursing station

-- put the vitamin D supplement bottle near your own medication that you take daily
+Place the vitamin D drops bottle near your own medication that you take daily

-- put the vitamin D supplement bottle near your coffee machine or anything that you use daily
+Put the vitamin D drops near your coffee machine or anything that you use daily

-- put an alarm or a reminder in your online calendar, nothing like a beeping phone to keeps you on top of it!
+Use an alarm or a daily reminder in your calendar, nothing like a beeping phone to keep you on top of it!

-- buy more than one bottles so you can have them easily available in your favourite nursing spots
+Buy more than one bottle of infant vitamin D drops so you have easy access in your favourite nursing spots

 The challenging part is to remember to give the supplement to baby everyday!